victor0198utm/TMPS_Lab2/README.md

 ## Objectives:

-* Get familiar with the Creational DPs;
+* Get familiar with the Structural DPs;
 * Choose a specific domain;
-* Implement at least 3 CDPs for the specific domain;
+* Implement at least 3 SDPs for the specific domain;

 ## Used Design Patterns: